Ontotext-AD/recommend-pub-docs/_docs/advanced-recommendation-parameters.md

 ---
+layout: default
 title: Advanced Recommendation Parameters
-layout: docs
 prev_section: get-behavioural-recommendations
 next_section: stop-recommending-content
 category: HowTo's
-permalink: recommendations-api/advanced-recommendation-parameters
+permalink: docs/advanced-recommendation-parameters/
 ---
-The recommendation engine has a lot of internal parameters for fine tuning the underlying algorithm.
+The recommendation engine has a lot of internal parameters for fine-tuning the underlying algorithm.
 For example, when determining the relevance of any given article, its popularity and freshness can alter its score (popular and recent articles score higher).
-The weight of popularity and freshness when computing the article score can be controlled by setting the respective parameters (`beh.weight.popularity` and `beh.weight.freshness` respectively) to better suit particular needs.
+When computing an article score, the weight of popularity and freshness can be controlled by setting the respective parameters (`beh.weight.popularity` and `beh.weight.freshness`).

-There are many more parameters to adjust, see the reference at the end of this document.
+There are many more parameters to adjust.
+See the reference at the end of this document.

 Parameters can be set per individual request or globally, for all requests.

 ## Passing parameters for recommendation request

 Both `/recommend/contextual` and `/recommend/behavioural` calls can be called with `GET` and `POST` HTTP methods.
-When `POST`-ing, some advanced parameters could be passed for fine tuning the results. `Content-type` for `POST` requests should be *application/json* and the request body should contain a simple JSON object with parameter name and value pairs.
+When `POST`-ing, some advanced parameters could be passed for fine-tuning the results. `Content-type` for `POST` requests should be *application/json* and the request body should contain a simple JSON object with parameter name and value pairs.
 For example:

 <pre><code>
-POST /recommend/contextual?contentid=existing_id
+POST /recommend/contextual?contentid=&lt;existing_id&gt;
 Content-type: application/json

 {